rerum_server

 NB: __rerum, @id and _id updates are ignored.

-Updates to released or deleted objects fail with an error.
+Updates to deleted objects fail with an error.

 Patch Update